“Now write down this song and teach it to the Israelites and have them sing it, so that it may be a witness for me against them.” — Deuteronomy 31:19

-That is our goal as well.
+That is the goal for us as well.
 Each of us can, and should, become a living Bible.
 We need to live its precepts and model its meaning.
-In this way, we will inscribe the words of the Bible on the pages of our lives.
+In this way, we will inscribe the very words of the Bible on the pages of our lives.

 For more on Rabbi Yechiel Eckstein’s teaching about the Bible as the bedrock of our faiths, visit ifcj.org/store for his four-part DVD Bible Study, The Jewish Roots of God’s Word — perfect for a small groups, Sunday school, or individual study.Honor Rabbi Eckstein